aws-amplify/amplify-swift/CONTRIBUTING.md

 # Amplify iOS Contributing Guide

 Thank you for your interest in contributing to our project! <3 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
-Please read through it carefully before submitting a PR or issue and let us know if it's not up-to-date (or even better, submit a PR with your corrections ;)).
+The following is our contribution guide, which we hope you will read through carefully prior to submitting a pull-request (PR) or issue.
+In the event that our guide is not up to date, feel free to let us know by opening an issue (or even better, submit a PR with your proposed corrections ;)).

 - [History & Ethos](#our-history-and-ethos)
   - [Our Design](#our-design)